The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 We can use the methods in this chapter to estimate hazard and survival functions for the duration of a marriage.
 To keep things simple, we’ll consider only first marriages, and we’ll focus on divorce as the endpoint, rather than separation or death.

-• For complete cases, you can compute the elapsed time between cmdivorcx and cmmarrhx.
+• For complete cases, compute the elapsed time between cmdivorcx and cmmarrhx.
 If both values are valid – not NaN – that means the respondent’s first marriage ended in divorce.

-• To identify ongoing cases, you should select people who have only married once and who are still married.
-You can use fmarno, which records the number of times each respondent has married, and fmarital, which encodes marital status – the value 1 indicates that the respondent is married.
+• To identify ongoing cases, select people who have only married once and who are still married.
+You can use fmarno, which records the number of times each respondent has married, and fmarital, which encodes their marital status – the value 1 indicates that the respondent is married.

 In some cases the values of these variables are only approximate, so you might find a small number of negative differences, but they should not be more than one year.

-# Use a single resampling of the data
+# I suggest you use a single resampling of the data

 sample = resample_cycles(resp)